haskell/containers/Data/Sequence/sorting.md

 sortOn f = fmap snd . sortBy (conparing fst) . fmap (\x -> (f x, x))
 ```

 The `fmap`s are fused manually with the creation of the queue, avoiding the two extra traversals.
-I still suffers a slowdown of roughly 35%:
+It still suffers a slowdown of roughly 35%:

 Times (ms)     | min | est | max |std dev|  r²
 ---------------|-----|-----|-----|-------|-----